Favorite Quotations ~ Cicero

 They do more harm by their evil example than by their actual sin.

-The competent physician, before he attempts to give medicine to the patient, makes himself acquainted not only with the disease, but also with the habits and constitution of the sick man.
+The competent physician, before attempting to give medicine, makes himself acquainted not only with the disease, but also with the habits and constitution of the patient.

 The higher we are placed, the more humbly we should walk.